botsquad/bubble-match/README.md

 [spacy]: https://spacy.io/api/doc#to_json

-> This project is still in development, and as such, the BML syntax is still subject to change.

 The full documentation on the BML syntax and the API reference is available [on hexdocs.pm](https://hexdocs.pm/bubble_match/).
 To try out BML, [check out the demo